Babel Fee Box Pattern (Token-Based Fee Conversion)

-Use Babel boxes so users pay network fees in arbitrary tokens
+Use Babel boxes so users can pay network fees through supported token-to-ERG conversion paths

 Problem